Why the World Fears the Cross

 To look at the Cross honestly is to see a God who refuses to save Himself by abandoning us.
 It is to see a Lord who chooses humiliation rather than revenge.
 It is to see love enduring pain for the sake of mercy.

 The Cross also calls us to conversion.
-It challenges our desire to be comfortable rather than holy.
+It challenges our desire for comfort rather than for holiness.
 It asks us to forgive, to repent, to bear burdens, to suffer with the suffering, and to love when love costs something.

-That is why the Cross is feared: it demands the death of the false self.
+The Cross is feared because it demands the death of the false self.

-In a Franciscan life, we return to the Cross again and again, not as grim spirituality but as truth.
+In a Franciscan life, we return to the Cross again and again, not to immerse ourselves in a grim spirituality but to encounter truth.
 Joy without truth is fragile.
 Peace without surrender is shallow.
-But the joy that flows from the Cross is durable because it is rooted in love.
+Yet the joy that flows from the Cross endures because it is rooted in love.

 The Eucharist, too, is inseparable from the Cross.
 The Mass is not a religious performance; it is the sacramental presence of Christ’s self-offering.
 The Church does not merely remember Calvary; she enters its mystery and receives its fruit.

 The Cross is feared because it cannot be reduced to an inspiring message.
-It is a demand.
-It says: love must become real.
+Rather, it commands us to live authentically.
+The Cross says: Love must become real, pour itself out, bear fruit.

-But here is the mercy: the Cross is not only a demand; it is also a gift.
+Yet the Cross is also merciful, a gift guiding us toward the path of complete wholeness, sincere love, and deep joy.
 Christ does not ask us to carry what He has not carried first.
 He does not command without grace.
 He gives Himself, and that gift becomes strength within us.

 If you fear the Cross, do not be ashamed.
 Bring that fear to Christ.
 Ask for the grace to trust.
 Ask for the courage to love.